The John Carroll School Counseling Department

 Often of more immediate importance is the need for personal counseling.
 Counselors are available to students in many areas of need, with the fullest confidentiality.
 In particular, students are encouraged to speak one-on-one with their Counselor about concerns such as personal, peer and family relationships, stress, depression, anxiety, concentration difficulties, substance use and abuse, eating issues, self-esteem, pregnancy and suicidal thoughts and feelings.
 As the need arises, students and families are referred to professional resources outside of The John Carroll School.

-The purpose of the Mediation Program is for students to meet with a Counselor and resolve conflicts in regards to student disagreements and low-level disciplinary problems.
+Counselors assist in resolving conflicts in regard to student disagreements and low-level disciplinary problems.
 Students will meet in a private, safe and confidential setting until the identified issue is resolved.
-Referrals to the Mediation Program will be submitted by administration.
+Referrals to the Conflict Resolution Program will be submitted by administration.

 - Bullying, Harassment, Intimidation Policy